 Temporary I-551 Stamp for Lost Green Cards

-USCIS may use a temporary Form I-551 for permanent residents who have a lost, stolen or destroyed green card.
+USCIS may issue a temporary Form I-551 for permanent residents who have a lost, stolen or destroyed green card.
 Generally, this is a stamp that gets placed inside your foreign passport.
-Here’s how to obtain the stamp:
+An example is displayed to the right.

 File Form I-90